Louise of France: Infancy in Versailles

-Fontevraud
+Childhood at Fontevraud Abbey

 Louise was not yet one year old when, on 16 June 1738, she was sent to far-away Fontevraud Abbey with her three elder sisters: five-year-old Victoire, four-year-old Sophie, and two-year-old Thérèse (known as Madame Quatrième, Madame Cinquième, and Madame Sixième, as they had not yet been baptised).
-Louis XV was away at Rambouillet for a day of hunting; his emotional reaction to separation from his daughters is unknown.
-The princesses shared a carriage, accompanied by one of their sous-gouvernantes, Madame de La Lande, and followed by eight coaches, two chaises, and twenty wagons of luggage.
+Louis XV was away at Rambouillet for a day of hunting; his emotional reaction to the separation from his daughters is unknown.
+Louise shared a carriage with one of their sous-gouvernantes, Jeanne Françoise de Biaudos de Castéjá, Madame de La Lande and two chambermaids.
+They were followed by eight coaches, two chaises, twenty wagons of luggage, and members of the royal bodyguard.
 Louise's wet nurse, Madame Hoppen, accompanied her.
+The total retinue of the four girls consisted of 120 people and 200 horses.
+Civilians along the way were obligated to provide lodging and necessities.

-Louise and her sisters arrived in Fontevraud on 28 June; they were lodged in the Logis-Bourbon building of the abbey, renovated for their use and with a private chapel.
-The next day, Madame de La Lande returned to Versailles.
-Later that year, Louise was so ill that the abbess ordered her immediate baptism on 30 December, which is when she received the name Louise Marie.
-The Queen remarked on the illness in a personal letter, identifying it as dysentery, adding that "one has but pains in this cruel world, but thank God, we are not made to stay here".
+The sisters arrived in Fontevraud on 28 June amidst a cheering crowd, received by a guard of honour of local gendarms.
+A feast was held for more than two hundred guests, with illuminations and fireworks.
+The next day, Madame de La Lande returned to Versailles and responsibility for the princesses was handed over to the abbess, Louise Françoise de Rochechouart de Mortemart.
+In late 1739, renovations started on a building known as the Logis-Bourbon (“Bourbon residence”) near the abbey, built by Éléonore de Bourbon, aunt of King Henry IV.
+It was extended with a new wing and a private chapel for the princesses, but they could only move there in 1741.